goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll help you navigate through this machine learning research paper with a focus on building mathematical intuition.
-Let me provide a high-level summary first.

-# "Generative Agents: Interactive Simulacra of Human Behavior"

 This paper introduces "generative agents" - computational agents powered by large language models that simulate believable human behavior in interactive environments.
 The authors present an architecture that extends language models to: